 We accept most PPO dental insurance providers, Medi-Cal, and offer low-interest medical financing for every treatment from routine dental exams to full dentures.

-Keeping your smile healthy is our top priority, and we’re happy to work with you to find the most reasonable solution for your wallet.
+your healthy smile is our priority, we’re happy to work with you to find most reasonable solution for your wallet.
 If you’re unemployed and need affordable dental care, schedule an appointment online, give us a call, or stop by one of our six locations in San Diego for a walk-in visit.

 Save Your Teeth and Money With Medi-Cal Dental

 The San Diego Newcomer’s Guide to Finding a Dental Provider

 Downfalls of Dental Insurance: Use it or Lose it